Callable convertible bonds under liquidity constraints and hybrid priorities: Abstract

 \section{Abstract}

-This paper provides a complete solution to the callable convertible bond studied in [Liang and Sun, Dynkin games with Poisson random intervention times, SIAM Journal on Control and Optimization, 57(4): 2962–2991, 2019], and corrects an error in Proposition 6.2 of that paper.
+This paper investigates the callable convertible bond problem in the presence of a liquidity constraint modelled by Poisson signals.
+We assume that neither the bondholder nor the firm has absolute priority when they stop the game simultaneously, but instead, a proportion $m\in[0,1]$ of the bond is converted to the firm's stock and the rest is called by the firm.
+The paper thus generalizes the special case studied in [G. Liang and H. Sun, Dynkin games with Poisson random intervention times, SIAM Journal on Control and Optimization, 57 (2019), pp. 2962–2991.] where the bondholder has priority ($m=1$), and presents a complete solution to the callable convertible bond problem with liquidity constraint.
 The callable convertible bond is an example of a Dynkin game, but falls outside the standard paradigm since the payoffs do not depend in an ordered way upon which agent stops the game.
-We show how to deal with this non-ordered situation by introducing a new technique which may of interest in its own right, and then apply it to the bond problem.
+We show how to deal with this non-ordered situation by introducing a new technique which may be of interest in its own right, and then apply it to the bond problem.

 \begin{AMS} 60G40, \and 91A05, \and 91G80, \and 93E20. \end{AMS}